Adversarial Attacks on Linear Contextual Bandits: Online Adversarial Attacks on Rewards

-Since rewards are assumed to be bounded (see Asm.~\ref{assumption1}), this objective can be achieved by simply forcing the reward of non-target arms $a\neq a^\dagger$ to the minimum value.
-Contextual ACE (see Alg.~\ref{alg:context_attack_protocol}) implements a soft version of this idea by leveraging the knowledge of the reward distribution.
-At each round $t$, Contextual ACE modifies the reward perceived by $\mathfrak{A}$ as follows:

-where $\eta_{t}'$ is a $\sigma$-subgaussian random variable generated by the attacker independently of all other random variables.
-By doing this, Contextual ACE transforms the original problem into a \emph{stationary} bandit problem in which $a^\dagger$ is optimal for all the contexts (having mean $\langle x, \theta_\dagger \rangle$) and all the other arms have expected reward of $0$.
-Despite this attack may seem expensive, the following proposition shows that the cumulative cost of the attacks is sublinear.
+\textbf{Attack idea.} We leverage the idea presented in \cite{liu2019data} and \cite{jun2018adversarial} where the attacker lowers the reward of arms $a\notin A^{\dagger}$ so that algorithm $\mathfrak{A}$ learns that an arm of the target set is optimal for every context.
+Since $\mathfrak{A}$ is assumed to be no-regret, the attacker only needs to modify the rewards $o(T)$ times to achieve this goal.
+Lowering the rewards has the effect of shifting the vectors $(\theta_{a})_{a\notin A^{\dagger}}$ to new vectors $(\theta'_{a})_{a\notin A^{\dagger}}$ such that for all arms $a\notin A^{\dagger}$ and all contexts $x\in\mathcal{D}$, there exists an arm $a^\dagger\in A^\dagger$ such that $\langle\theta'_{a}, x\rangle \leq \langle \theta_{a^{\dagger}}, x\rangle$.
+Since rewards are assumed to be bounded (see Asm.~\ref{assumption1}), this objective can be achieved by simply forcing the reward of non-target arms $a\notin A^\dagger$ to the minimum value.
+Contextual ACE (see Fig.~\ref{alg:context_attack_protocol}) implements a soft version of this idea by leveraging the knowledge of the reward distribution.
+At each round $t$, Contextual ACE modifies the reward perceived by $\mathfrak{A}$ as follows: where $\eta_{t}'$ is a $\sigma$-subgaussian random variable generated by the attacker independently of all other random variables.
+Contextual ACE transforms the original problem into a \emph{stationary} bandit problem in which there is a targeted arm that is optimal for all contexts and all non targeted arms have expected reward of $0$. \changee{The following propostion shows that the cumulative cost of the attack is sublinear.}